 Scoop the cookies onto ungreased baking sheets, leaving 2 inches space between them (see note).
 Bake for 12-14 minutes, or until the cookies are set on top but still slightly soft in the middle.
 Remove from the oven and let cool for about 5 minutes on the pans, then transfer the cookies to a wire rack to cool completely.

 Once the cookie dough is mixed, it can be covered and refrigerated for up to 2 days.
 You can also scoop the cookies onto a baking sheet and freeze them until they’re solid, then transfer them to a zip-top bag and freeze for up to 2 months.
-You can bake frozen cookies directly from the freezer; the baking time will be a minute or two longer.
+Bake frozen cookies directly from the freezer, adding a minute or two to the baking time.